 Conditions and treatments

-Nerve blocking procedures and medication can help with these involuntary movements related to traumatic brain injury, stroke, spinal cord injury and cerebral palsy.
+Nerve blocking procedures and medication can help with involuntary movements known as spasticity which may be related to traumatic brain injury, stroke, spinal cord injury or cerebral palsy.

 Occupational injuries and work-related conditions

 Working with your employer, we provide immediate care and rehabilitation after your injury.

 Provided by a physician acupuncturist as an alternative to traditional medicine.